yepesJuan/coding-challenges/README.md

 ## Coding-Challenges
-Low to Mid level coding challenges.\
+Low to Mid level coding challenges using JavaScript.\
-Adding some high level ones soon.
+Adding some High level ones soon.